centomila/CentoSync-VideoPlayer-With-MTC-Sync/README.md

 ## Features

 - Shows the current MTC timecode from a selected MIDI port
-- Uses performance.now, requestAnimationFrame and binary arrays to maximize performance
 - Shows current timecode in hours, minutes, seconds and frames (HH:MM:SS:FF)
-- Shows DAW style audio track time in hours, minutes, seconds (HH:MM:SSS)
+- Shows DAW style audio track time in hours, minutes, seconds (HH:MM:SSS) (MS are estimated from frames)
 - Shows MTC frame rate in FPS
 - Shows elapsed frames from the start of the MTC
+- Easily hide the GUI when is not needed
+- Load the video from a local file (muted by default)
+- Multiple themes to find inspiration when composition

 ## Why this project exists